alex/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+* A database is a colletion of information that is stored and organized so that it can easily be accessed, updated, and managed.
 If a packet is dropped
 ----------------------